2025–26 North American winter: Seasonal forecasts

 On October 16, 2025, the National Oceanic and Atmospheric Administration's Climate Prediction Center released its U.S. Winter Outlook.
 The temperature and precipitation outlooks reflected the likelihood of a weak La Niña pattern that would continue during most of the winter.
 The forecast called for warmer than average temperatures across much of the southern United States in addition to the East Coast, as well as the Gulf Coast, with colder than average temperatures in the Northwestern United States.
-The forecast also called for drier than average conditions across the southern United States, and wetter than average conditions in the northwest and central United States.
+The forecast also called for drier than average conditions across the southern United States (which saw no hurricane landfalls during the 2025 Atlantic hurricane season, increasing drought prospects), and wetter than average conditions in the northwest and central United States.

+On December 11, 2025, Environment Canada released its winter outlook for December, January and February as part of their monthly climate outlooks.
+The agency predicted above-average temperatures across regions surrounding the Hudson Bay, including Ontario and Quebec.
+Nova Scotia was expected to be both near-average and below average in terms of temperature on the eastern and western parts of the region.
+Areas further out west in the country near the Great Lakes were expected to experience higher precipitation amounts, while eastern Canada was forecasted to have a more "dynamic season".

+On September 10, 2025, the National Meteorological Service the National Water Commission of Mexico predicted a slightly below average season of 48 cold fronts impacting the country from September 2025 to May 2026.
+19 of those cold fronts were forecasted to impact the Yucatan Peninsula.
+A 60% chance of a weak, short-lived La Niña was predicted to develop during the fall.
+Above average temperatures was forecasted for October and November due to the La Niña.
+The Sierra Madre Occidental region was forecasted to have below-average minimum temperatures.